 It’s caffeine’s effect on your nervous system that produces the jitters.
 But if you have a predisposition to anxiety, that jitteriness can make you feel even more anxious.

-Any heart symptoms you experience can add to this anxiety.
+Any heart symptoms you experience can add to this anxiety, especially because when people feel their heart thumping, it can only increase their concern.

-So if you have a predisposition to anxiety or panic attacks, caffeine may exacerbate those feelings.
-That means that you’re probably not having a heart attack but having a hard time telling the difference between a heart attack and anxiety.
+So if you are predisposed to anxiety or panic attacks, caffeine may exacerbate those feelings.
+That means you’re probably not having a heart attack but having a hard time telling the difference between a heart attack and anxiety.

 What you can do to feel better

-Like recovering from a hangover, you’ll have to wait out your caffeine overdose to get over it completely.
-And this could take 4 to 6 hours, says Sridhar, unless you’re one of the unlucky few who are caffeine-sensitive, in which case you may have to wait much longer.
-Sigh.
+Like recovering from a hangover, you’ll have to wait out your caffeine overdose to get over it completely, generally around 4 to 6 hours.

-But while you’re waiting, here are a few things that might help.
+But while you’re waiting (anxiously), here are a few things that might help.

 No more caffeine.
-Don’t consume any more caffeine today.
-Seems like a statement of the obvious, but be sure you don’t absentmindedly nosh on your usual mid-afternoon chocolate-covered snack bar by mistake.
+Don’t consume any more caffeine today, not to state the obvious.
+And don’t absentmindedly nosh on your usual midafternoon chocolate-covered snack bar by mistake.

 Drink plenty of water.
 Caffeine is a diuretic, which means that you need to drink extra water to make up for what you’re peeing out.
 You don’t want to add dehydration to the unpleasantness.